 Scissors are a new and scary object for a dog to be exposed to because he finds them to be razor-sharp and dangerous.

 And indeed, scissors are a lot sharper than they look.

 When a dog encounters something that is sharp, it is instinctively for him to back away.

 Your dog is afraid of scissors because he has seen them used in movies or on television and that creates an impression in him that they are dangerous things that he should stay away from.

 How To Help Your Dog Overcome His Fear Of Scissors

 If your dog is fearful of scissors, there are several things you can do.
 First, don’t force your dog to confront his fears.

 Trying to force your dog to face something he is afraid of will only make him more nervous.

-Instead, find a way to desensitize your dog to the object and give him a treat every time he faces it.
+Instead, desensitize your dog to scissors through training and give him a treat every time he faces them calmly.